 The Program Assistants (PA) are full-time students who work closely with the Director and the Coordinator of Leadership and Programs to organize, market, and publicize residential opportunities and services offered by the department as well as assist with facilities upgrades within the residential complex.
-PAs report to the Coordinator, Leadership and Programs and to the Assistant Director.
+PAs report to the Coordinator, Leadership and Programs and to the Associate Director of Housing.